sstelfox/stelfox.net/drafts/cross-compiling-gentoo-for-xilinx-boards.md

 to fix the incorrectly built portage package so everything is usable normally.

-Before transferring this it's a good idea to preemptively adjust the make config to no longer be a cross environment.
-This can be done with the following
+Before transferring this it's a good idea to preemptively adjust the make config to no longer be a cross environment, and remove the special case for portage.
+This can be done with the following command:
-command:

 ```
 cat << 'EOF' > /usr/arm-xilinx-linux-gnueabi/etc/portage/make.conf